-There were nine (9) salary steps for the classification of Police Officer, however, salary steps 1, 2, and 3 for Police Officers were eliminated effective July 1, 2012.
 There shall be six (6) salary steps for the classification of Police Sergeant and Police Officer.
 Eligible employees will be moved to the next step every 12 months.
-Any reference in this MOU to a different schedule for CITY OF STOCKTON step increase shall be adjusted accordingly.
+Any reference in this MOU to a different schedule for step increase shall be adjusted accordingly.
 In a case where a person possesses unusual qualifications, the City Manager may authorize appointment above the first salary step after receiving the recommendation of the department head.
 The same provisions shall apply to hourly-paid and part-time persons.